What to do if a driver gets a traffic ticket in Virginia?

 - Demerit points are added to the violator’s record depending on the violation;

-- They could possibly be ordered to take a driver improvement clinic; and/or
+- They could possibly be ordered to take a motorist improvement clinic; and/or

 - Their driving privileges could be taken away, depending on their violation.